-On or before February 1 of each year, CFX completes a review of its financial condition for the purpose of estimating whether the gross revenues, together with series payments, system payments and supplemental payments, if any, for the ensuing fiscal year will be sufficient to provide at least 120% of the annual debt service requirements of the bonds and that gross revenues will be sufficient to pay all other amounts required by the Master Bond Resolution, as amended and restated.
+On or before February 1 of each year, CFX completes a rev of its financial condition for the purpose of estimating whe the gross revenues, together with series payments, syster payments and supplemental payments, if any, for the ensu fiscal year will be sufficient to provide at least 120% of the annual debt service requirements of the bonds and that gr revenues will be sufficient to pay all other amounts require the Master Bond Resolution, as amended and restated.

-In the event that CFX determines that revenues will not be sufficient to satisfy the above payments, CFX will conduct a study to determine the toll revenue rate increase required to restore the revenue deficiency.
+In the event that CFX determines that revenues will not be sufficient to satisfy the above payments, CFX will conduct study to determine the toll revenue rate increase required restore the revenue deficiency.

-All schedules of toll revenues and revisions thereof are filed with the FDOT.
+All schedules of toll revenues and revisions thereof are filed with the FDOT

 On or before April 1 of each year, a preliminary budget is prepared for maintenance, operations and administrative expenses for the ensuing fiscal year.
-The preliminary budget is reviewed by the FDOT and modified, if necessary.
+The preliminary budget iew ther is reviewed by the FDOT and modified, if necessary. n ling On or before July 1 of each year, a final budget of maintenance, operations and administrative expenses is adopted subject to approval by the FDOT.
+055 ed by CFX may adopt an amended or supplemental annual budget for the remainder of a fiscal year subject to approval by the FDOT. a to Reclassifications - Certain amounts in the 2019 financial statements have been reclassified to conform to the 2020 classifications.